cheminfo/fifo-logger/README.md

 const logger = new Logger({
   limit: 1000, // default value
-  level: 'info', // default value
+  level: 'info', // by default we will not log the level under 'info' (trace and debug) });
-});

 logger.trace('a trace');